A finitely-generated amenable group with very poor compression into Lebesgue spaces: Construction of the example

-We construct this $\W$ in two further steps, amounting to two different ways of `processing' the given collection $\cal{F}$.

-\quad\textbf{Step (i)}\quad We first show by contradiction that $m = n$.
-Thus, suppose instead that $m\geq n+1$.
-If any $\bf{u}^{(m)}_i$ is not $\bs{0}$, then we may simply omit the corresponding member of $\F_m$ together with all members of any $\F_k$ with $k < m$ whose supports it dominates, and obtain a new family $\F'$ for which
+\quad\textbf{Step (i)}\quad We first show by contradiction that in order to infimize the expression~(\ref{eq:minimized}) over finite tuples $\F_k$, $k\leq m$, it suffices to assume that $m \leq n$.
+Indeed, suppose instead that $m\geq n+1$.
+First, if any $\bf{u}^{(m)}_i$ is not $\bs{0}$, then we may simply omit the corresponding member of $\F_m$ together with all members of any $\F_k$ with $k < m$ whose supports it dominates, and obtain a new family $\F'$ for which